 Antibodies are specialized proteins, also called immunoglobulins that are primarily found in the bloodstream.
-They are produced by specialized white blood cells called plasma cells, a form of lymphocyte.
+They are produced by specialized white blood cells called plasma cells, which are a form of lymphocyte.
 Specific antibodies are generated in response to the different foreign substances (for example bacteria, viruses, toxins) that the body encounters, and provide varying lengths of immunity against these substances.

-What does an antibody titre mean?
+What does an antibody titer mean?

-What do antibody titres indicate?
+What do antibody titers indicate?

 Since antibodies are only produced after exposure to 'foreign' material including organisms such as bacteria and viruses, they indicate exposure to that organism.

-The lack of an antibody titre to an organism can indicate either of two things.
+The lack of an antibody titer to an organism can indicate either of two things.
 The first is that no exposure to that organism has occurred and therefore your pet's current clinical condition is due to another cause.
 The other is that your pet has been so recently exposed to the organism that there has been insufficient time for antibodies to be produced in sufficient quantities to be detectable in the serum.

-Commonly tested for diseases include leptospirosis, and ehrlichiosis in dogs and toxoplasmosis in cats and occasionally in dogs.
+Commonly tested for diseases include leptospirosis and ehrlichiosis in dogs and toxoplasmosis in cats and occasionally in dogs.